sunyatin/qna/README.md

 This repository contains all scripts and files to reproduce the results presented in the study "*Questioning Neanderthal admixture*" (doi: https://doi.org/10.1101/2023.04.05.535686).
 This repository also contains the [`demes`](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html)-formatted encoding of the twenty accepted scenarios from the introduced structured model.
 Scripts can also be used to perform novel simulations or inference.
 The data[^1] are contained in another repository named [qna_data](https://github.com/sunyatin/qna_data).

+The genetic data[^1] (modified EIGENSTRAT format) for the twenty accepted runs of our structured model can be found in the qna_data repository, [here](https://github.com/sunyatin/qna_data/tree/main/Final.Blake/data/20x30Mbp).

 ## Layout

 ```